Paternò

-Paternò (Patinnò) is a southern Italian town and comune of the Metropolitan City of Catania, Sicily.
+Paternò (Patinnò) is a comune (municipality) in the Metropolitan City of Catania, in the Italian region of Sicily.
 With a population (2016) of 48,009, it is the third municipality of the province after Catania and Acireale.

 Geography

 Paternò borders with the municipalities of Belpasso, Biancavilla, Catenanuova (EN), Centuripe (EN), Ragalna, Ramacca and Santa Maria di Licodia.
 Its only hamlet (frazione) is the village of Sferro.

-Within Paterno there is a geologic feature named 'Salinelle', a place where small mud volcanoes emerge from cracks in the ground.
+Within Paterno there is a geologic feature named Salinelle, a place where small mud volcanoes emerge from cracks in the ground.
 This area in which the Salinelle surfaces includes an archeological site currently uncovering evidence of Roman baths previously built on and thought to have used the Salinelle mud.

 History

-The site of Paterno was settled before 3500 BC.
-Its inhabitants were probably the Sicani, although it was located in mainly Sicel territory.
+The site of Paternò was settled before 3500 BC.
+Its inhabitants were probably the Sicanians, although it was located in mainly Sicel territory.
 The modern name derives form the Greek Paeter Aitnaion, meaning the "Fortress of the Etnaeans".

 Ancient historians refer to two contiguous or nearby cities of Sican origin: Hybla Gereatis and Inessa (later renamed Aetna).
 Most modern scholars regard the place called Castro as the site of Aetna, about 4 km northeast from Paternò, on a hill projecting from the foot of the mountain.

 It was a centre of medium importance in the Greek and Roman eras.

 Hybla and Inessa fell into Greek hands around 460 BC, when they were besieged by the Syracusans led by the tyrant Hieron I and the two centres were thus Hellenised.
 They were also involved in the wars between the Syracusans and the Athenians and devastated by the latter, and later again by the former in 403 BC when Dionysius I of Syracuse came to power; in 396 BC he sent mercenaries to Aetna from Campania who carried out numerous massacres of the population for favouring the Athenians in 415 BC.
 Aetna and Hybla together with the other cities of eastern Sicily were liberated in 339 BC by the Corinthians led by general Timoleon.

-The Greek "Silver of Paterno" treasure was found in 1909 and sold, but the majority is now in the Altesmuseum in Berlin.

 In 264 BC, the First Punic War broke out between the Carthaginians and the Romans and Aetna and Hybla sided with the former, but after their defeat the two villages fell inexorably under Roman domination.
 The Romans led by the consul Manius Otacilius Crassus entered Aetna around 243 BC and conquered 67 other Sicilian cities.